vlamai/vlanot/src/educative/os.md

 #### round-robin (RR)

 round-robin (RR) scheduling.
 RR scheduling is a preemptive scheduling algorithm.
 RR scheduling is simple, easy to implement, and starvation-free.
 RR scheduling is optimal in the sense that it minimizes the average waiting time for processes arriving during the execution of the CPU.
+In short, RR scheduling is a preemptive scheduling algorithm that selects the waiting process with the smallest remaining execution time to execute next.
+The basic idea is
 ```mermaid
 graph LR
 A[process 1] --> B[process 2]